-Each year we dust off the Christmas traditions in England, which have become a habit that we just accept without thinking too much about why or where they’ve come from.
+Each year we dust off the Christmas traditions in England.
+They have become a habit that we just accept without thinking too much about why or where they’ve come from.
 I order my Christmas turkey from the local butcher, and join the queue of neighbours and friends on Christmas eve to pick it up ready for the big day.
-If last year was anything to go by, it’ll be a slightly disorganised affair with everyone being frightfully smiley and trying to be full of Christmas spirit, even though being kept waiting for 20 minutes wears a bit thin.

-Here’s how Christmas will go in our house in Bristol this year.
 On Christmas eve the family will arrive – we always alternate between inviting each set of parents, one for Christmas itself, the other set we usually see just after Christmas.
-Every year in September, once the children are back at school, we rack our brains on whose turn it is this year and issue the necessary invitations.
-It’s all very civilised.

-There’s an evergreen wreath on the front door, some fairy lights around the fireplace and a few elegant baubles dangling from the light fittings but we try to resist the full on Christmas tinsel and flashing multi colour lights on the front of the house.
+There’s an evergreen wreath on the front door, some fairy lights around the fireplace and a few elegant baubles dangling from the light fittings.
+But we try to resist the full on Christmas tinsel and flashing multi colour lights on the front of the house.

 This year we’ll be having my parents over for Christmas day and Boxing day and Christmas will start with midnight mass.
 Even though it’s becoming a bit of a challenge to entice the teenagers near a church, for high days and holidays it’s a three line whip – we like to remember what we’re celebrating after all.